paritytech/polkadot-sdk/src/api/archive_unstable_genesisHash.md

 This function is a simple getter.
 The JSON-RPC server is expected to keep in its memory the hash of the genesis block.

-The value returned by this function must never change.
+The value returned by this function must never change for the lifetime of the connection between the JSON-RPC client and server.